linux-lock/bpflock/docs/memory-protections.md

 ### 1.1 Introduction

-`kimgban` - kernel image ban implements restrictions to prevent both direct and indirect modification to a running kernel image, attempting to protect against unauthorized access.
+`kimglock` - kernel image lock implements restrictions to prevent both direct and indirect modification to a running kernel image, attempting to protect against unauthorized access.
 It combines the [kernel lockdown](https://man7.org/linux/man-pages/man7/kernel_lockdown.7.html) features and other Linux Security Module features to protect against unauthorized modification of the kernel image.

 **Note: this is still a moving target.
 Options are not stable**.

-By default `kimgban` will restrict access to the following features and allow it only from processes in the initial [pid namespace](https://man7.org/linux/man-pages/man7/mount_namespaces.7.html):
+By default `kimglock` will restrict access to the following features and allow it only from processes in the initial [pid namespace](https://man7.org/linux/man-pages/man7/mount_namespaces.7.html):

   - Loading of unsigned modules.
   - Unsafe usage of module parameters.